shine5402/KiraWavTar/README.md

 ## Build

-You need to build KFR audio library first, sicne it's a cmake project and can not just plug into qmake building trees.
+You need to build KFR audio library first, since it's a complex cmake project and can not just plug into qmake building trees.

-KiraWAVTar don't use DFT part of KFR, so all supported compliers is ok.
+KiraWAVTar don't use the DFT part of KFR, so all supported compliers is ok.

 Because of the lack of RF64 support in KFR currently, this project use [my own modified version of it](https://github.com/shine5402/kfr/tree/dev).
 So build this, and configure it in ``src/external-libs.pri``. ``src/external-libs_template.pri`` is there for help.

 Other dependencies are all ``git subtree`` in this repo, and all configured in ``.pro`` file.
 So you can just compile it in Qt Creator.

 It's recommended to using Qt 5.15 since I use it while developing this.
-But Qt 6 shouldn't change that much to break code compatibility with this project.
+But Qt 6 shouldn't change that much to break code compatibility with this project (no guarantee though).

 ## License